New Running Industry Diversity Coalition Takes on Systemic Racism in the Business of Running

-We are proud to announce the formation of the Running Industry Diversity Coalition (RIDC), a new, national coalition of running brands, running retailers, and runners representing Black, Indigenous and people of color (BIPOC), brought together through our love of running and dedicated to ending the existing systemic racism in the running industry and running community.
+We are proud to announce the formation of the Running Industry Diversity Coalition (RIDC), a new, national coalition of running brands, running retailers, and runners representing Black, Indigenous, and people of colour (BIPOC), brought together through our love of running and dedicated to ending the existing systemic racism in the running industry and running community.

 The coalition is led by co-chairs Alison Mariella Désir, founder of Harlem Run and Run 4 All Women, and Chris Lampen-Crowell, co-owner of Gazelle Sports, and leadership committee partners: